SilentViking/perfmon-grapher/README.md

 # perfmon-grapher

 Looks in the running directory for .blg files.
-Relog's them to .csv files, then converts to excel, and graphs the table.
+Relog's them to .csv files, then converts to excel, and creates a chart.
 See $counters in the top portion for examples.